-Even more than I love seeing all those bell-bottomed jeans and 70s fashions; more than I love the New York locations; more than I love Gil Melle's ghoulishly symphonic score - I really get a kick out of the roster of talent that was assembled for this movie.
+Even more than I love seeing all those bell-bottomed jeans and '70s fashions; more than I love the New York locations; more than I love Gil Melle's ghoulishly symphonic score—I really get a kick out of the roster of talent assembled for this movie.

 |Clockwise from top left: Arthur Kennedy,Ava Gardner,Martin Balsam, Christopher Walken,Jose Ferrer, and John Carradine.|

 |That's Richard Dreyfuss in this brief street scene and Tom Berenger makes an appearance in the film's epilogue|

 Every horror film worth its salt in the 1970s had a big setpiece moment.
 The Exorcist had projectile pea soup, and The Omen had that spectacular beheading.
 The big moment in The Sentinel—not exactly a surprise, as it was prominently featured in the paperback cover art and on the movie poster for the film—is the rising of the demons and denizens of hell.
 The gates of hell spill open and all of Satan's minions come forth to terrorize and unleash (more) evil into the world.
 It is a peak horror moment and everyone involved with making The Sentinel knew it was going to have to top The Omen and The Exorcist if it had any hope of doing similar business.